-As the nation’s largest employer, the Federal Government has an obligation to model effective employment policies and practices that advance America’s ideal of equal opportunity for all.
-Reflecting this, it has taken several steps to increase the representation of people with disabilities in the federal workforce.
-The underlying foundation for these actions is Section 501 of the Rehabilitation Act (Rehab Act), which prohibits discrimination against and requires affirmative action in employment of qualified individuals with disabilities in the federal sector, including the U.S. Postal Service, the Postal Regulatory Commission and the Smithsonian Institution.
-Since the Rehab Act’s passage, the Federal Government’s commitment has been reaffirmed through various Management Directives and Executive Orders:
+A strong federal workforce is an inclusive federal workforce, one welcoming of the skills and talents of all qualified individuals.
+Reflecting this, the Federal Government has taken several steps over the years to increase the representation of qualified people with disabilities in its workforce nationwide.
+The underlying foundation for these actions is Section 501 of the Rehabilitation Act of 1973, which prohibits discrimination against and requires affirmative action in employment of qualified individuals with disabilities in the federal sector, including the U.S. Postal Service, the Postal Regulatory Commission and the Smithsonian Institution.
+Since the passage of the Rehabilitation Act, various additional actions have served to strengthen this commitment, including, most recently, updates to Section 501.